COVID and pregnancy

 - Have them wear a face mask when they are in the same space as others

-- Right away, wipe off any surfaces that they touched
+- Wipe off any surfaces that they touched

-- Do not share any household items such as dishes, towels and sheets.
+- Try not to share household items such as dishes, towels and sheets.

 - Keep pets away from sick persons.
 This is to avoid the pet spreading the virus on its fur.